strongloop/strongloop.com2/_posts/2018-02-01-loopback-4-json-schema-generation.md

 ## Models and metadata in LoopBack4

-Currently with LoopBack4, a model is a way to represent data being handled by the framework and is implemented as TypeScript classes.
+Currently with LoopBack4, a model is a way to represent data, such as `Customer` and `Order`, handled by the framework and is implemented as TypeScript classes.
 One useful feature of TypeScript is its experimental decorators which are able to infer property types of a class at compile-time and store them as metadata.

 We are putting this feature to use with `@model` and `@property` decorators from `@loopback/repository` package to make their decorated classes' metadata